Mature Masculine

 Humble: It offers information without insisting on being right.

-True intuition often feels like recognition—remembering something you already knew but had forgotten.
+Intuition often feels like recognition—remembering something we already knew but had forgotten.

 Building Intuition